 HAND QUILTING, NATURAL DYES & FABRIC

-I search thrift stores for 100% cotton or linen table cloths or bed sheets for natural dyeing along with any vintage linens already dyed or printed with a pattern.
+I search thrift stores for 100% cotton or linen table cloths, bed sheets, and curtains for natural dyeing along with any vintage linens already dyed or printed with a pattern.
 All fabric used for natural dyeing is scoured (boiled) to remove any oils or waxes that may be hidden within the fibers that make up the fabric.
 After scouring, I prep the fabric for natural dyes using a mordant, this helps adhere the dye to the fabric.